tball78/AlexaPi/README.md

 For Wii Remote version:
 * Bluetooth dongle (I used a UD100-G03 Bluetooth adapter from Sena, which uses BlueSoleil Bluetooth Software.
 Literally almost any bluetooth adapter should work, including the built in Raspberry Pi 3 bluetooth [I tried and it works with mine])
 * Wii Remote (I use the original version from 2006.
 I'm sure it would work exactly the same with the newer "motion plus" versions)

+## Feedback Materials:

+Breadboard LEDs:
+* 2 single LEDs connected to GPIO 24 & 25 (I use a green LED on BCM PIN 24, and a red LED on BCM PIN 25.
+Both have 220ohm resistors [Red, Red, Brown, Gold])
+* Breadboard and female to male jumper cables

+Wii Remote LEDs:
+* Nothing extra, if you are already using the Wii remote version.

 ## Overview